RetroReversing/retroReversing/categories/misc/Conferences.md

 ---
 ## GDC 2004

-The sessions that we know about are listed in the table below:
+Many of these sessions are freely available on the **GDC Vault** however bare in mind some of the meta data such as presenters are incorrect and we have a cleaned up version in the table below:

 Title | Presenter | Track | Notes
 ---|---|---|---